ShiySabiniano/bitnet-hybrid-orchestrator/docs/chat.md

 python ui/chat_gradio.py
 ```

-Open the printed local URL (and/or a `gradio.live` URL).
-Type a message; each turn runs the hybrid pipeline and returns the **Executive Brief** as the assistant reply.
+Open the printed local URL (and/or the temporary public link).
+Type messages; each turn runs the hybrid pipeline with guard on input/output.

 ---